You-Gao/Blog/_books/2024-08-21-analytical-readings.md

 2025-02-22: I FAILED terribly at this challenge.

+2025-04-06: It's just not interesting to me, but maybe one day...

 <br/>
 ---
 [^1]: 8/22 (12:00 AM) - I tried to tackle Tractatus and On Sense and Reference, my head is spinning a bit.